 If you really want to shake investor confidence, you can do what the Liberal government did to raise taxes in their 2007 budget.
 They made a sudden change to the tax structure for diamond mines, very close to the start of production at the Victor Mine, Ontario's first and only diamond mine.
-The government proposed to introduce a diamond royalty system under the Mining Act.
-The diamond royalty, which works like income tax, would range from 5% to 13% depending on annual production values.
+The diamond royalty, which works like income tax, would range 5% to 13% depending on annual production values.